Zone of Peace, Freedom and Neutrality: External influence in Southeast Asia

 By the 1960s, the superpowers, the US and the USSR, as well as growing regional power China had had significant influence in Southeast Asia.
-From 1961 to 1968, the US had had steadily increased its military involvement in Vietnam, providing support for the ostensibly pro-democratic South Vietnam in the form of military advisors (during Kennedy's term) and later ground troops (during Johnson's term).
+From 1961 to 1968, the US had steadily increased its military involvement in Vietnam, providing support for the ostensibly capitalist South Vietnam in the form of military advisors (during Kennedy's term) and later ground troops (during Johnson's term).
 Additionally, by 1968, the US had had a military presence in Philippines for over two decades, since the 1947 Military Bases Agreement, which allowed the US to use or further improve existing Philippine military bases whenever they saw fit.
-The US had also established strong military and economic ties with Thailand, through the 1962 Rusk-Thanat Agreement and the1966 Treaty of Amity and Cooperation respectively.
+The US had also established strong military and economic ties with Thailand, through the 1962 Rusk-Thanat Agreement and the 1966 Treaty of Amity and Cooperation respectively.

 Similarly, the USSR and China had provided extensive aid to North Vietnam, through military shipments totalling US$600 million by 1967, with the USSR sending air defence weapons and China supporting North Vietnamese ground forces.